This guide gives you an introduction to what you’ll need for making music with software, as well as tips on arranging, mixing, effects, and more.

 The Hearing Effects series on FX ear training teaches you to recognise all the most common types of audio effects by ear, including modulation, delay, echo, reverb, and distortion effects.
 You’ll also find out how to choose the right settings for each type of effect.

-Articles about Audio Effects
+Free articles about Audio Effects

 Modulation audio effects are among the most popular, so train your ears for tremolo, vibrato, pitch shift, wah-wah.
 Learn how in this FX ear training tutorial.